-Located at 2305 SE 82nd and Division, the Southeast Center is a modern, new facility that was built with bonds approved by district residents in 2000.
+Located at 2305 SE 82nd and Division, the Southeast Campus is a modern, new facility that was built with bonds approved by district residents in 2000.

 Weeklong Art Beat Events